Richard The Disney Grand Floridian Greeter Was Evacuated During Hurricane Irma And Could Use Your Well Wishes

 There are so many different meet-and-greets that can take place at Walt Disney World, but not all of them are with characters such as Mickey Mouse or Donald Duck.
-Cast members at the theme park are just as much great people to meet and one of the most well-known is Richard the greeter at Disney’s Grand Floridian Resort & Spa.
-Well, Richard Gerth also lives in the real world where he was affected by Hurricane Irma and the Disney icon could use your thoughts.
+Cast members at the theme park are just as much great people to meet and one of the most well-known is Richard, the greeter at Disney’s Grand Floridian Resort & Spa.
+Well, Richard Gerth also lives in the real world where he was affected by Hurricane Irma, and the Disney icon could use your thoughts.

-If you’re a true Disney fan, then, you’ve likely become acquainted with Richard the greeter over the years even if you’ve never stayed at the Grand Floridian.
+If you’re a true Disney fan, then you’ve likely become acquainted with Richard the greeter over the years, even if you’ve never stayed at the Grand Floridian.

 The 92-year-old cast member greets guests with a smile every single time they enter into the majestic lobby, and he’s more than happy to share a story or two if you ask.
 Well, he now needs your help and everyone simply wants the best for him after Hurricane Irma forced him from his home.